High Quality (and rare)

 Item 1

 Rare is an understatement.
-A nice sized chunk of amber (about 2 x 1 x 1 inches) with a feather. the feather is unusual since the barb structure is not what I expect in birds.
+A nice sized chunk of amber (about 2 x 1 x 1 inches) with a feather.
+The feather is unusual since the barb structure is not what I expect in birds.
 Even though I suspect it is a bird and not a dinosaur feather.
 The feather is situated in a diagonal layout.
 It is almost 1 inch in size and can be seen without a microscope.
-There is a uniformity to the barb structure without the 'minor barbs' that are so often present.
-Impressive to think that this is from a bird that dies 20 million years ago.
+There is a uniformity to the barb structure without the 'minor barbs' that are so often present Impressive to think that this is from a bird that dies 20 million years ago.
 It goes without saying that feathers are as rare as hen's teeth.

 Item 2